 The downside is that halogen bulbs must be made of special glass and handled in such a way that you don't leave fingerprints on them.
 These can cause a hot spot on the glass, which can cause the bulb to fail within minutes.

 HID (which stands for High Intensity Discharge) light bulbs are filled with xenon gas, and there is no filament; instead, a spark is created inside the HID bulb between two electrodes.
 However, this requires a much higher voltage in order to make the jump.
 HID headlights create a much more powerful light - measured in thousands of lumen - for a given amount of wattage used.

 A ballast is used to step up the 12 volts from the car's electrical system to 24,000 volts of electricity, which creates a potent spark and ignites the Xenon gas mixture.
 Once the spark is lit, the voltage is dailed back down, but still measures thousands of volt.

 Halogen does not emit as much light as a HID light, and road vibrations will cause the halogen incandescent filament to slowly decay and burn out.

 But, halogen headlights are dirt cheap because they have been made for more than 50 years.
 While there are some HID retrofit kits available, halogen and xenon bulbs need a different reflector and mount in order to provide the best light; it is not just a matter of changing bulbs.

 There are many advantages to the Xenon HID headlight:

-At night, the Xenon HID headlight projects a beam of light that projects further ahead, while also illuminating the sides of the road better.
+At night, the Xenon HID headlight projects a beam of light that projects farther ahead, while better illuminating the sides of the road.
 Remember, the better you see the more time you have to react.

-The biggest drawback to HID lights are the expense of them, which is why they are only on higher priced cars, or the top trim level of more affordable cars.
-While the price is coming down on them, they may soon be eclipsed by widely available, less expensive LED units.
+The biggest drawback to HID lights is the expense, but while the price is coming down on them, they may soon be eclipsed by widely available, less expensive LED units.